AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 1. Navigate to the page where you want to restore inheritance and tap or click **Targeting** in the mode drop-down menu.
 1. Toque ou clique em **Iniciar o direcionamento**.
-1. Select **Resume Live Copy** from the drop-down menu in the toolbar.
+1. Selecione **Retomar Live Copy** no menu suspenso da barra de ferramentas.

    ![Retomando cópia online](/help/sites-cloud/authoring/assets/multisite-resume.png)